coins: drop error catcher, centralize fatal read handling #34132

 • The error callback is set after database initialization rather than during construction (requiring a cs_main lock)

 This adds unnecessary stack depth and bookkeeping overhead on every coins database read operation (GetCoin).
-Also note that CCoinsViewDB::HaveCoin isn’t even called from production code as far as I can tell.
+Also note that CCoinsViewDB::HaveCoin isn’t even on the hot path as far as I can tell.

 Context